Explore Florence

 Address: Via del Proconsolo 4 Florence

-Admission: EUR4.
-Concessions are available.
-Special exhibitions cost extra Open daily from 8.15am to 5pm.
-Closed on the second and fourth Monday of each month; the first, third, and fifth Sunday of each month; and 1 January, 1 May and Christmas Day.
+Admission: Ticket prices vary, concessions are available.
+Special exhibitions have an excess fee Open daily from 8:15am to 1:50pm.
+Closed on the first, third and fifth Monday of each month; closed on the second and fourth Sunday of each month; and closed on 1 January, 1 May and Christmas Day.

 Telephone: +39 055 238 8606.
 Reserve tickets on +39 055 294 883